Clomifene: Contraindications

 Contraindications include an allergy to the medication, pregnancy, prior liver problems, abnormal vaginal bleeding of unclear cause, ovarian cysts other than those due to polycystic ovarian syndrome, unmanaged adrenal or thyroid problems, and pituitary tumors.

 Side effects

 The most common adverse drug reaction associated with the use of clomifene (>10% of people) is reversible ovarian enlargement.

 Less common effects (1–10% of people) include visual symptoms (blurred vision, double vision, floaters, eye sensitivity to light, scotomata), headaches, vasomotor flushes (or hot flashes), light sensitivity and pupil constriction, abnormal uterine bleeding and/or abdominal discomfort.

 Rare adverse events (<1% of people) include: high blood level of triglycerides, liver inflammation, reversible baldness and/or ovarian hyperstimulation syndrome.

-Clomifene can lead to multiple ovulation, hence increasing the chance of twins (10% of births instead of ~1% in the general population) and triplets.

 Rates of birth defects and miscarriages do not appear to change with the use of clomifene for fertility.
 Clomifene has been associated with liver abnormalities and a couple of cases of hepatotoxicity.

 Cancer risk

 Some studies have suggested that clomifene if used for more than a year may increase the risk of ovarian cancer.
 This may only be the case in those who have never been and do not become pregnant.
 Subsequent studies have failed to support those findings.

 Clomifene has been shown to be associated with an increased risk of malignant melanomas and thyroid cancer.
 Thyroid cancer risk was not associated with the number of pregnancies carried to viability.